 More Event Venues

-• A hub for local galleries, studios and other creative businesses, Flagler Arts and Technology Village (FATVillage) lies within the heart of Fort Lauderdale's Arts District.
+• A hub for local galleries, studios and other creative businesses, Flagler Arts and Technology Village (FATVillage) lies within the heart of Fort Lauderdale's downtown.
 Choose from one of two repurposed warehouses: The Projects, spanning 8,000 square feet, and Building 517, with 6,800 square feet for gatherings.
 Another option is the Artsup Building, with 5,880 square feet of indoor space crowned by an artwork-embellished ceiling, the indoor Far Gallery and an outdoor courtyard.
 Furniture, artwork and lighting rentals are available for an even more unique touch.

 • The Bamboo Gallery offers a tropical setting with authentic tiki huts and waterfalls.
 On 2.5 acres of lush landscape, the venue accommodates 400 people for receptions and up to 180 for seated meals.